skypilot-org/skypilot/llm/ollama/README.md

 ## Serving LLMs on CPUs at scale with SkyServe

-After experimenting with the model, you can deploy the model with autoscaling and load-balancing using SkyServe.
+After experimenting with the model, you can deploy multiple replicas of the model with autoscaling and load-balancing using SkyServe.

 With no change to the YAML, launch a fully managed service on your infra:
 ```console